dimlaitman/laitman.dev/README.md

-LAITMAN DEV | The Personal Site & Portfolio of Dim Laitman
+The Personal Site & Portfolio of Dim Laitman

-My first project using NEXT and GraQL technologies.
+My first project where i use Next.js and GraphQL technologies together.
-There were many design options what i tested, but in the end I decided to make it an minimal and light.
+There were many design options what i tested, but in the end I decided to make it a minimalistic and light.